kwazunine/AzureSecurityOperationsCenter/README.md

 The architecture of the mini honeynet in Azure consists of the following components:

-- Virtual Network (VNet)
-- Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
-- Log Analytics Workspace
 - Azure Key Vault
 - Azure Storage Account
+- Log Analytics Workspace
 - Microsoft Sentinel
+- Network Security Group (NSG)
+- Virtual Machines (2 Windows, 1 Linux)
+- Virtual Network (VNet)

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were originally deployed, and then exposed to the internet.
+The Virtual Machines Network Security Groups and built-in firewalls were configured to be open to all types of network traffic, and all other Azure resources were deployed with public endpoints visible to the Internet.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were reconfigured by blocking all network traffic with the exception of my workstation IP address, and all the other Azure resources were protected by their built-in firewalls including utilizing Azure Private Endpoint.

 ## Attack Maps Before Hardening / Security Controls

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in the insecure environment for 24 hours:
-Start Time 2023-03-15 17:04:29
+Start Time 10/11/2024 12:23 PM ET
-Stop Time 2023-03-16 17:04:29
+Stop Time 10/12/2024 12:23 PM ET

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 19470
+| SecurityEvent            | 21058
-| Syslog                   | 3028
+| Syslog                   | 8217
-| SecurityAlert            | 10
+| SecurityAlert            | 5
-| SecurityIncident         | 348
+| SecurityIncident         | 361
-| AzureNetworkAnalytics_CL | 843
+| AzureNetworkAnalytics_CL | 4472

 ## Attack Maps Before Hardening / Security Controls